CyVerse-learning-materials/container_camp_workshop_2018/docker/dockeradvanced.rst

 		fh_out.write("Prediction of DecisionTreeClassifier:")
 		fh_out.write(str(prediction_tree))

-4. Finally create a Dockerfile that contains all the instructions for building a Docker image inside the project directory
+4. Create a Dockerfile that contains all the instructions for building a Docker image inside the project directory

 .. code-block:: bash